 Tip Two: Start with Carbs

 Carbohydrates get a bad rap – but really they are what your body uses for energy.
 Start your day off with complex carbohydrates (not the simple carbs found in white flour and sugar) found in whole grains, fruit, and vegetables to give your body long-term energy, rather than the ups and downs associated with simple carbohydrates.
-Think a bowl of hearty oatmeal topped with fiber-rich berries.
+A bowl of our hearty "Overnight Oats – Berries ‘N Cream" will do the trick!

 Tip Three: Fruit, not Coffee

-If you feel a lack of energy and want to reach for a cup of java, grab a piece of fruit instead.
+If you feel a lack of energy and want to reach for a cup of coffee, grab a piece of fruit instead.
 The natural sugars will give you a bit of a boost, but will also provide essential vitamins (such as vitamin C) that will help you sustain your energy levels for longer.
-To keep sugar low, opt for low-sugar fruits like apples or berries.
+To keep sugar low, opt for low-sugar fruits like apples, berries or dragon fruit.

 Food grown in organic soil, without the use of harsh fertilizers or pesticides, have a richer nutrient profile than non-organic alternatives.
 With the range of organic food available at even local grocery stores, there’s no reason not to add some organic plant-based foods to your plate in order to boost your energy levels.